 Neive is a great place to explore.
 Officially one of Italy's prettiest villages and home of Romano Levi, a renowned grappa maker, you can wander its cobbled streets which are lined with brightly coloured flower boxes, or after a morning by the panoramic pool, cycle or take a local bus to nearby Barbaresco for lunch and cheese-tasting in the piazza.
 Enjoy some wine in the enoteca, housed in a C19 church built by the locals in thanks for a good grape harvest!
 Or head across to the spumante capital of Asti, with its quaint cobbled centre.
 Each September the main piazza is home to a crazy palio horse race to rival Siena's! *Comfortable Hotel*

 Leaving Neive behind, you undulate through the vineyards to Castagnole Lanze before heading downhill to the River Tanaro and a lovely gentle ride along the river to Alba.
 There's time to explore the cobbled streets and bustling piazze of chocolate-perfumed Alba (the home of Ferrero Rocher).
-Then it's on to Grinzane Cavour where a warm welcome awaits at the elegant Casa Pavesi.
-Cycle approx. 42km. *Comfortable Hotel*
+Then it's on to Grinzane Cavour where and the elegant Casa Pavesi. *Comfortable Hotel*

 Explore the UNESCO-recognised castle and indulge in a spot of wine tasting today.
 Then perhaps visit nearby Bra, a gastronomic town where the Slow Food movement was initiated - there's plenty of choice for a long, lazy lunch.
 There's lots to explore in the town too, including the 18th century Rococo church and the strange octagonal Zizzola, where local witches held their meetings.
 For the best views in the region, walk or cycle to La Morra, 'Balcony of the Langhe', spread out along a panoramic ridge above the vineyards. *Comfortable Hotel*